keybase/client/go/kbcmf/encryption_spec_draft.md

 - Streaming.
 We want to be able to decrypt a message of any size without needing to fit the whole thing in RAM.
 - Abuse resistance.
-Alice might use the same encryption key for many applications besides Sillybox.
-Mallory might [try to trick](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) Alice into decrypting ciphertexts from other applications, by formatting them as part of a Sillybox message.
+Alice might use the same encryption key for many applications besides Saltpack.
+Mallory might [try to trick](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) Alice into decrypting ciphertexts from other applications, by formatting them as part of a SaltPack message.
 Alice shouldn't be able to decrypt these messages at all.

 ## Format